 - Traditional Level Term whole life is the most common.
-Premiums and death benefit amounts will be level while cash value will build during the life of the policy.
+Premiums and death benefit amounts will be level while the cash value will build during the life of the policy.

 - Interest Sensitive coverage will have variable premiums depending on the performance of investments and economic conditions.
 These plans illustrate much like universal coverage.

 - Single Premium or Limited Pay policies require one or more contributions in order to permanently fund the policy.
-These are sometimes referred to as modified endowment contracts (MECs) and are more investment-like in nature.
+These plans are sometimes referred to as modified endowment contracts (MECs) and are more investment-like in nature.

-Life insurance policies may also be referred to as participating or non-participating.
-Participating contracts allow the insurance company to share the profits with the policyholders in the form of a refund or dividend.
+Life insurance policies may also be referred to as participating or nonparticipating.
+Participating contracts allow the insurance company to share the profits with the policyholders in the form of a yearly refund or dividend.
 These are non-taxable distributions as they are considered an overcharge of premium by the I.R.S.
 Most policies sold today are participating.